ORAL LANGUAGE INTERVENTION

 We know early intervention in oral language development is key to changing educational outcomes of students, improving their readiness for learning and to take advantage of the opportunities education will afford them.
 OLI aims to change the trajectory of young people’s lives and their ability to find and maintain meaningful employment later in life.

-In its third year, the program is currently delivered in three Mooroopna public primary schools and two kindergartens where we aim to increase student literacy skills and empower teachers to embed evidence-based literacy programs on an ongoing basis.
+In its forth year, the program is delivered in three Mooroopna public primary schools and two kindergartens where we aim to increase student literacy skills and empower teachers to embed evidence-based literacy programs on an ongoing basis.

 Mooroopna is identified with high rates of disadvantage and poor rates of school readiness.
 In the 2018 Australian Early Development Census (AEDC), Mooroopna ranked lowest of all Greater Shepparton communities in the ‘vulnerable in one or more domains’ and two or more domains’ categories.
 In 2020, a Foundation class of 23 students was assessed by a Speech Pathologist and 19 were identified as needing intensive speech therapy.